Khaled Al-Rashidi

-Khaled Al-Rashidi (خالد الرشيدي; born 20 April 1987) is a Kuwaiti goalkeeper who is currently playing for Qadsia.
+Khaled Al-Rashidi (خالد الرشيدي; born 20 April 1987) is a Kuwaiti goalkeeper who is currently playing for Al-Kuwait.

 Al-Rashidi began his senior career with Al Tadamon in 2005, having progressed through the club's youth ranks, before switching to Tatran Prešov in 2008.
-Unable to break into the first team, and having only made ten league appearances, he switched to Al Salibikhaet in 2010, but made just two league appearances before moving once more to Al Arabi that year.
+Unable to break into the first team, and having only made ten league appearances, he switched to Sulaibikhat SC in 2010, but made just two league appearances before moving once more to Al Arabi that year.
 After 104 league appearances as the first team in 2 1/2 seasons, he won the Kuwait Crown Prince Cup and Kuwait Super Cup and had 1 goal vs Kuwait SC, he moved to England in 2013 when he joined Nottingham Forest from Kuwaiti club Al-Arabi.

 Career

 Career in Kuwait

 He scored a goal in a Kuwaiti Premier League for Al Arabi against Al Kuwait.

 Nottingham Forest

 In July 2012, Al-Rashidi joined Nottingham Forest on a month-long trial.
 Nottingham Forest put in a work permit application for Al-Rashidi along with two other Kuwait players but they were all turned down on 23 August 2012.

 On 16 January 2013 it was announced by Nottingham Forest chairman Fawaz Al-Hasawi that a second work permit application had been successful and that Al-Rashidi had signed for the club.
 He was named as a substitute against Birmingham City on 2 February 2013.

 On 15 January 2014 Al-Rashidi left Nottingham Forest.